 My outside pocket is sewed on wrong.
 In a sense it does work, and there are no raw edges, but it was hard to sew and still doesn’t look the best.
-Looking at the backpack from the side you can see a thin strip of red against the stripes; thats my lining peeking out.
-When I sewed my pocket I closed the lining and inserted the zip at the same time; it was hard to sew, and my lining is gathered.
-I don’t want just to complain I want to show you how to avoid these mistakes, so what would be a better way of sewing the outside pocket?
+Looking at the backpack from the side you can see a thin strip of red against the stripes, thats my lining peeking out.
+When I sewed the pocket, I closed the lining and inserted the zip at the same time not only was it hard to sew, my lining is gathered.
+It got me thinking what would be a better way of sewing the outside pocket?

-To avoid the problems I had, first, sew the little dart to make the pocket sit better on your outside fabric.
-The next step would be to insert the zipper between the lining and the outside pocket.
+To avoid the problems I had first, sew the little dart to make the pocket sit better on your outside fabric.
+The next step would be inserting the zipper between the lining and the outside pocket.
 Then topstitch the pocket to make sure the lining won’t get caught in the zipper when you use it.
-I hate to say this, but I think I would have to give up on having no raw edges.
-So I would make sure the edges won’t fray, then I would turn the edges under and topstitch the pocket to the front of the backpack.
+I hate to say this, but I think I might have to give up on having no raw edges.
+So I would finish my edges, then I would turn the edges under and topstitch the pocket to the front of the backpack.

 I Sewed My Grab Handle Behind My Back Straps

 This mistake is my pet peeve.
-It isn’t because of laziness on my part; it’s just not thinking the result, though.
+It would be so simple to fix; it’s that I didn’t think it, though.
 You know that haul strap (the grabby handle) on the top of your backpack, it’s perfect for quickly grabbing the bag.
 I sewed it behind the back straps so you can’t see it 90% of the time which makes it harder to grab.
 And when you grab it the back straps fall over the front of the backpack.

 I Have A Messy Finished On The Inside

-There are a few things that contribute to my messy finish; basted too far away from the edge and skinny bias binding.
-When I stitched the lining together I though as long as it in my seam allowance it will be okay.
+There are a few things that contribute to my messy finish; I basted too far away from the edge and used skinny bias binding.
+When I stitched the lining together I though as long as it in my seam allowance, it will be okay.
 It’s not okay it looks bad having multiple lines of stitches.
 So I would make sure your basting stitches are right on the edge of the fabric.
 Another issue was skinny bias binding it doesn’t cover much and looks cheap.
 I may be Dutch, but I still don’t like looking cheap.
-I would choose a wider bias binding and sew it just above or right on the seam line.
+Next time I would choose a wider bias binding and make sure I basted it as close to the edge as possible.

 My Backpack Has No Structure

-My backpack is made from great fabric that I love the look and feel of, but it lacks something every good backpack should have.
+My backpack is made from this great fabric that I love the look and feel of, but it lacks something every good backpack should have.
 Structure.
 My backpack is very floppy, and unless it is completely stuffed, it looks saggy.
-If your sewing a backpack try to pick a heavier fabric that an hold it shape.
-Still wanting to use a thinner fabric, interface it or sew fabric that has the structure in between the outside fabric and lining.
+If you’re sewing a backpack try to pick a heavier fabric that can hold its shape.
+Or use a thinner fabric, but make sure to interface it.

 I’ve started to wear my winter clothes, and I have discovered a few gaps in my wardrobe.
 One thing I lack in my wardrobe is skirts.
 I wanted to fix this, so I started to dig through my refashion pile.
 Until this high waisted a-line skirt caught me eye.
 I dislike high waisted skirts, but I did like the fabric on this and it was a nice thick stable knit.
 Since it was such nice thick material, it would make a perfect knit pencil skirt.